Catholic parishes in North Tulsa fundraising for soccer fields

-TULSA, Okla — Two Catholic parishes in North Tulsa are trying to bring soccer to the area, Father Celestine Obidiegwu says he saw the opportunity to bring a soccer league right to his backyard.
+TULSA, Okla. — Two Catholic parishes in North Tulsa are trying to bring soccer to the area.
+Father Celestine Obidiegwu said he saw the opportunity to bring a soccer league right to his backyard.

-His parish has about 10 acres of vacant land, he saw fit to turn it into soccer fields where multiple leagues can play.
+His parish has about 10 acres of vacant land.
+He saw fit to turn it into soccer fields, where multiple leagues can play.

+“These kids want to play in a soccer league.
+You know, they don’t want to just go and start playing soccer around, no. They want to participate in a league where they can compete and win trophies, but not every parent in north Tulsa will be able to afford to pay 300 dollars to play in a bigger league," Father Obidiegwu said.

+Father C serves at St. Augustine parish near Apache and Peoria, he not only has a heart for his congregation, but for everyone in his community.

+Within two weeks they raised money to cover uniform and league expenses for 50 kids in the area.

+“Each of them received free soccer cleats, a free jersey, shin guard, and free registration", Father Obidiegwu said.

-At this time they have two soccer fields available, but they want to expand due to the amount of kids wanting to play.
+They currently have two soccer fields available, but Father C said they want to expand because more kids want to play.

-Before they can break ground on the new fields, they have to upgrade the land for proper drainage.
+Before they can do that, they have to upgrade the land for proper drainage.

 Stay in touch with us anytime, anywhere --